Bell UH-1N Twin Huey: Development

 The UH-1N was originally developed out of negotiations between the Canadian Forces (CF) and Bell Helicopter on the topic of a new utility helicopter during 1968.
 Specifically, the CF wanted it to be based on the stretched-fuselage Bell 205, which the service already had experience of, but instead powered by a pair of engines for a higher level of safety.
 Furthermore, the selection of this engine, the Pratt & Whitney Canada PT6T turboshaft engine, was reportedly due to political factors.
 Its initial designation was CUH-1N Twin Huey; later, the CF adopted a new designation system under which the rotorcraft was redesignated CH-135 Twin Huey.
 The CF approved the development of the rotorcraft on 1 May 1968, a total of 50 CH-135s were procured, the deliveries of which commenced during May 1971.

 The US military quickly took an interest in the UH-1N and some officials were keen to quickly procure the type, yet the procurement came close to not happening.
 It was opposed by the chairman of the House Armed Services Committee at the time, L. Mendel Rivers, who disliked that the UH-1N's Pratt & Whitney Canada PT6T engines were produced in Canada.
-The Liberal Canadian government of the time had not supported US involvement in Vietnam and had also opposed US policies in Southeast Asia, as well as accepted US draft dodgers.
+The Liberal Canadian government of the time had not supported US involvement in Vietnam and had also opposed US policies in Southeast Asia, as well as accepting US draft dodgers.
 Rivers was also concerned that procuring the engines would result in a trade deficit situation with Canada.
 Congress only approved the Twin Huey purchase when it was assured that a US source would be found for the PT6T/T400 engines.
-As a result, the United States military services ordered 294 Bell 212s under the designation UH-1N, with deliveries commencing in 1970.
+Despite these concerns, the sale was permitted and the United States military services ordered 294 Bell 212s under the designation UH-1N, with deliveries commencing in 1970.

 Having secured multiple military customers, Bell Helicopters became interested in developing a commercial utility model for the civilian market; during 1971, type certification was given to the Bell 212 by the Federal Aviation Administration (FAA).
 Later on, homologation was obtained for instrument flight rules (IFR) operations, for which appropriate avionics were fitted.
 During 1977, the company certified the Bell 212 for single-pilot IFR operations, making it the first helicopter in the world to obtain such certification.
 Another key opportunity was the European market; Bell negotiated with the Italian helicopter manufacturer Agusta to produce the AB-212 under license.
 This model, the first examples of which was delivered in 1971, was broadly the same as their American-built counterparts, and were produced for both civilian and military operators.
 During 1976, the AB-212ASW, an anti-submarine warfare-orientated model, commenced production.

 The Bell 412 is a further development of the Bell 212, the major difference being the composite four-blade main rotor.
 The UH-1N has also been developed into the upgraded, four-blade UH-1Y, which was developed to replace the UH-1N in USMC service.